-At Achieving for Children (AfC) we aim to support young people with SEND into adulthood with paid employment, good health, independent living options and friends, relationships and community inclusion - outcomes which have been set nationally by government.
-We at AfC will work with young people and their families and our partners, to improve life chances for young people.
-We can also share good news stories about what has already worked for others.
+↵We aim to support young people with SEND into adulthood with paid employment, good health, independent living options and friends, relationships and community inclusion - outcomes which have been set nationally by government.
+We will work with young people and their families and our partners, to improve life chances for young people.

 - 14-19 team

 Next Steps Pack

 The Next Steps Pack supports the Next Steps programme for young people in Year 10, so they can get an idea of post 16 options in sufficient time to make plans and applications to colleges etc. It is primarily aimed at learners who may be receiving SEN Support (although these cover a wide spectrum of learners) and is also relevant for learners who have an Education, Health and Care Plan.

 Next Steps Interviews

 To support learners to make a successful transition post 16, the 14-19 team at AfC offer Next Steps interviews to learners in local and out of borough schools, delivered by our qualified careers advisers.
 These interviews are to help raise awareness of the local offer and to explore options post 16.

 All young people in Year 11 will be offered a Next Steps interview, whether they are in a Kingston or Richmond school or in an out of borough school.
 Interviews are offered to all Year 10 and Year 13 learners accessing SEN Support and resident learners with EHCPs in Kingston and Richmond schools.

 For more information on these Next Steps interviews contact the 14-19 team at email@example.com or speak with your teachers at school to see when the next round of interviews are scheduled at your school.

 Download the Next Steps Pack (opens a pdf)